 - (1) Eligibility: Eligibility for telecommuting is based on both the position and the employee.
 Not every job, or every employee, is well-suited for telecommuting.
-An employee's position may be suitable for telecommuting when the job duties: - Are independent in nature - Lend themselves to measurable deliverables - Are not essential to the management of on-site workflow - Can still provide quality customer service both in-person and remotely, as determined by the City Manager.
+An employee's position may be suitable for telecommuting when the job duties: - Are independent in nature - Lend themselves to measurable deliverables - Are not essential to the management of on-site workflow - Can still provide quality customer service both in-person and remotely.